rushithakothakota/Mainflow-tasks/README.md

 ### TASK 5: customer&product management system

-This project is developed as part of **Full Stack, Web Development and Java Development
+This project is developed as part of **Full Stack, Web Development and Java Development.

+---

+### TASK 6: Update and Search Products/Buyers

+A full-stack web application to update and search products or buyers with real-time filtering and editable records.

+---